GI-Jane7/worldcup_database/README.md

 # 💻 PROJECT: WORLDCUP DATABASE
+## Goal:
+Create a Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.

-A worldcup database project required for a certificate in relational database on freecodecamp.
+A worldcup database project required for Relational Database Certification on FreeCodeCamp.

+## Database Creation
+Dataset: [Games.csv](